CAAPIM/gateway-tic-tac-toe/readme.md

 This repository contains a Gateway that implements a simple web-based tic-tac-toe game using a Gateway.
 It demonstrates the use of the JavaScript and the Cache assertions.

 # Getting Started
 Before getting started, you must copy CA API Gateway license file to `./docker/license.xml`.
+For information on getting a license see the [License Section from the Gateway Container readme](https://hub.docker.com/r/caapim/gateway/).

 ## Starting Docker containers
 To start the Docker containers, run the following command: